 - Take the emotional burden out of financial conversations

 Using voice calls to contact a customer on this subject can be intrusive and drive resentment towards the lender.
 Digital communications offer the potential for a less intrusive contact approach and more empathetic interactions.
-By using digital channels lenders can provide customers with all the information they need at their fingertips, saving the human interaction for when it is really needed.
+By using digital channels, lenders can provide customers with all the information they need at their fingertips, saving the human interaction for when it is really needed.

-Data is money and in the case of financial lenders it is even more so.
+Data is money and in the case of financial lenders, it is even more so.
 Effective use of customer data can help lenders mitigate risks while improving customer communications.

 - Proactively identify and handle risky accounts

 Lenders can do this by running analytics on existing data to build borrower profiles with varied levels of risk.
 Incorporating this into a contact strategy can feed into how and when the customers are contacted.
-Then behavioural data arising from these communications can be used to further refine customer profiles.
+Then behavioral data arising from these communications can be used to further refine customer profiles.

 - Adjusting operations and communications based on insights

 Having insights can help lenders set-up operations to meet servicing demand.
-For example predicting customer call and chat volumes can help with resourcing.
-And running analytics on customer data such as age, payment history and credit rating can help to identify their contact preferences leading to a more strategic contact channel deployment.
+For example, predicting customer call and chat volumes can help with resourcing.
+And running analytics on customer data such as age, payment history, and credit rating can help to identify their contact preferences leading to a more strategic contact channel deployment.

 Lenders need to be able to adapt to the unknown.
 When it comes to account servicing, there are areas for lenders to focus on: